bee-san/LineBytes/README.md

 # LineBytes
+**Update** I have no idea how to implement this as an iterator, so this project is on pause until then.

 .lines() for non-UTF8 files by reading bytes and breaking on 0x0A (linefeed)

 You want to read a file line by line.